Tuesday, January 31, 2012

 1961: Bobby Darin hosted Bobby Darin and Friends on NBC, becoming the youngest person to headline a TV special.

-1963: The Beach Boys recorded "Surfin' U.S.A." and "Shut Down".
+1963: The Beach Boys recorded "Surfin' U.S.A." and "Shut Down" at Western Recorders Studio in Hollywood, California.

-1964: Sales of "I Want to Hold Your Hand" by the Beatles had already topped 1.5 million in England alone while "She Loves You" was at 1.3 million.
+1964: Sales of "I Want To Hold Your Hand" by the Beatles had already topped 1.5 million in England alone while "She Loves You" was at 1.3 million.

-1966: The Turtles released the single "You Baby".
+1966: The Outsiders released the single "Time Won't Let Me".

-1967: John Lennon bought an 1843 circus poster reading "For the Benefit of Mr. Kite" at an antique shop in Kent, England.
+1967: John Lennon bought an 1843 circus poster reading "For the Benefit of Mr. Kite" at an antique shop in Sevenoaks, Kent, England.
 He later wrote a song about the title.

 1970: Members of the Grateful Dead were arrested in New Orleans, Louisiana, for possession of LSD and barbiturates.